manojo/manojo.github.com/_posts/2014-09-03-understanding-the-fix-operator.md

 Recursion is an interesting and weird concept.
 Either it is to be a primitive term, or can be recovered from more complex/advanced type systems.
 Typically many languages choose the former.
 Languages with advanced type systems naturally make it possible for the latter as well.

+## Related Readings

+  * The TAPL book remains of course the reference for this.
+  * There is also a wonderful [article](http://lampwww.epfl.ch/teaching/archive/foundations_of_programming/2001/tutorial/why_of_y.ps) that reconstructs the definition of the Y combinator from scratch.